JStaRFilms/adaptive-study-game/README.md

 ![App Screenshot](https://storage.googleapis.com/project-screenshots/adaptive-study-game/landing-page-preview.gif)

-An intelligent study tool that uses the Google Gemini API to transform your notes, documents, and even audio files into an interactive, gamified quiz.
-It provides a dynamic and engaging experience from the moment you land on the page, helping you learn faster and more effectively.
+An intelligent study tool that uses the Google Gemini API to transform your notes, documents, and even YouTube videos into an interactive, gamified quest for knowledge.
+With a personal AI tutor to guide you, diverse question types to challenge you, and a powerful analytics engine to track your progress, this app is designed to help you learn faster and more effectively.

 <p align="center">
   <img alt="React" src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB"/>